 - Awards ceremonies: Each school holds student awards ceremonies annually at various times of the year.
 Contact your school admin office and/or the Camosun College Foundation for details.

 - Budget: Chairs are typically involved with developing and monitoring the annual department budget in conjunction with the school administrators.
 The fiscal year runs from April 1st to March 31st, and it is important for you to be aware of the reporting timelines.
 Please see the Finance Department SharePoint site for more information including relevant training, policies, and forms.

 - CamNews: comes out every Tuesday.
 Make sure to read it, as it is the best way to keep up with what is going on around the college.
 If you missed something, you can find all previous news items on the intranet homepage.

 - Celebrations (holiday parties, retirements, etc.): The chair is often a key social convener for the department.
 In the interest of establishing and maintaining good collegial rapport, it is worth keeping track of and celebrating various occasions throughout the year, or ensuring that others within the department take on this role.

 - Communications and marketing: If you want to develop a brochure, update your website or respond to a media invitation, all of this needs to go through Camosun’s Communications and Marketing department.
-Check your department website and SharePoint site periodically for any editing adjustments or changes that should be made, including reviewing and revising student handbooks.
+Check your department website and/or SharePoint site periodically for any editing adjustments or changes that should be made, including reviewing and revising student handbooks.
 Your school may have specific guidelines for marketing material and website content.

 - Conversations Day: This college-wide professional development day occurs annually in the week of spring break.
 It is a workday, and generally, all employees are encouraged to attend.
 As chair, you may be helping to promote attendance, and possibly helping to plan school-specific activities.